“You can always be thinner, look better!”

 On the other hand, some paddle boards come with padded decks that will reduce the pain and shock to your knees and body when you slip and fall.
 In the same boat, personal paddling gear will ensure comfort, ease of movement, and confidence in your strengths.

 Aside from these basic essentials, here are some other tips you can keep in mind to improve your performance:

 Focusing your strength on your core ensures that your strength tank is deeply rooted in a reliable place.
 Your arms aren’t trustworthy or strong enough to rely on for your paddling journey.

-When riding the water, bend your knees to stay alert and balanced and keep your eyes on the horizon ahead.
+When riding the water, keep your knees slightly bent to stay alert and balanced and keep your eyes on the horizon ahead.
 Whereas when you’re paddling, employ your back muscles.

 Rationing how you expend your energy is a clever yet tough trick to learn.
 Most paddlers make the mistake of expiring all their energy on using the paddle blade and then have no juice left to move their bodies to the water’s rise and fall.

 You need to distribute and be smart with how much energy you exert while paddling and moving.
 Divide your attention and effort equally for maximum results.